rashidlasker/working-directory-manager/README.md

 `wdm save|s <shortcut> [loc]`

 Saves the current directory under the alias \<shortcut>.
 If [loc] is given, it is saved instead.
+Sudo access may be needed to use this command.

 `wdm list|l [shortcut]`